BACK IN 1994, I showed up for a job interview in Honolulu wearing a suit and tie. It was the hottest, sweatiest interview I ever had.

-Earlier this summer, Forbes had an article with the titillating, clickbait of a headline titled, Are Millennial Employees Driving Casual Dress Codes?
+Last year, Forbes had an article with the titillating, clickbait of a headline titled, Are Millennial Employees Driving Casual Dress Codes?
 It ultimately concluded that “it’s not really about Millennials” but more about a variety of factors.

 Casual dress is now the rule, not the exception